yoyololicon/torchlpc/README.md

 The initial conditions are the inputs to the system when $t \leq 0$, so their gradients equal $`\frac{\partial \mathcal{L}}{\partial x_t}|_{-N < t \leq 0}`$.
 You can imaginate that $`x_t|_{1 \leq t \leq T}`$ just represent a segment of the whole signal $x_t$ and $y_t|_{t \leq 0}$ are the system outputs based on $`x_t|_{t \leq 0}`$.
 The [initial rest condition](#derivation-of-the-gradients-of-the-lpc-filtering-operation) still holds but happens somewhere $t \leq -N$.
-In practice, running the backward filter for $N$ more steps at the end, then we get the gradients.
+In practice, we get the gradients by running the backward filter for $N$ more steps at the end.

 ### Time-invariant filtering